ChrstphrHll/npc_gen/students/Gifre Edyrm.md

   int: 12
   str: 13
   wis: 13
-track: Exploration
-trait: I fall in and out of love easily, and am always pursuing someone.
-trait1: Moralistic
-trait2: Angry
 year: 6
+guild: Treskal
+partyID: 46
 ---
 # Gifre Edyrm
 ---
 ### Description
 - 6th year Half-Elf Paladin in Treskal
-- curly grey hair that's a tousled bed head, Pale Blue eyes, and Dark Brown skin
+- curly grey hair that's a tousled bed head, Hazel eyes, and Dark Brown skin
 - Is Moralistic and Angry, and has Humane as their ideal

 ### Organizations